smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 The Minotaur's breathing echoed closer now, moving toward the scream.

 Another scream.
 Barely a sound.
-Someone dying slowly in the dark.
+Someone was dying slowly in the dark.

-Sisyphus looked at the clear path ahead.
+Survival lay straight ahead.

-Then turned toward the sound.
+Then he turned around, toward the sound.